albertlauncher/documentation/src/_pages/donation.md

 * Crypto (Transaction cost vary depending on the coin/token):

   You can also donate coins or tokens.
 Most of them are pretty cost effective.
 If you are into crypto currencies, I guess you know how much a transaction of a particular coin/token costs.
 Below is a list of wallets of popular coins.
-For others contact me.
-Preferably via [Telegram](https://t.me/manuelschneider).
+For others please leave a [mail](mailto:manuelschneid3r@gmail.com?subject=Albert crypto donation).

   Coin | Deposit address [*tag*]
   --- | ---